Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

 ---
 ### Running the code:
 - The necessary building for all of the code is included within the shell scripts used to run the code.
 - We have made running the code very simple.
-All you need to do is go into the first level subdirectories and use the run shell scripts located in each of them.
+All you need to do is run run.sh located in the main directory.
 - All of the input data can be found within the data subdirectory.